 Location: Latitude 26▪12 to 30▪ 27’ north and Longitude 80▪40’ to 88▪12’ East.

 Political System: Federal Democratic Republic of Nepal

 Religion: Hinduism is the main religion.
-Also has significant number of Buddhist, Christian and Muslim.
+Also has a significant number of Buddhists, Christians,s and Muslims.

 People: More than 101 ethnic Groups and 92 spoken Languages